 Grant was first licensed in September 1986 as VK5ZWI whilst in year 10 at High School.
 My first love was Amateur Television.
 I then got involved in various digital modes including packet radio, RTTY as well as contesting and general VHF/UHF operation, with a particular love of radio direction finding.
 I upgraded my callsign to VK5GR in 2010 and today still operate a packet radio BBS in Adelaide.

 Matthew was first licensed in May 1995 as VK5ZMC.
-He is another Ham who was bitten by the Fox Hunting Bug in the mid 90’s.
-Participated in numerous National DF championships and likes nothing more than the challenge of finding *any* hidden radio transmitter.
+He is another Ham who was bitten by the Fox Hunting Bug and has participated in numerous National DF championships.
 He has been involved in high altitude ballooning experiments since 2010.
 His goal is to fill his Toyota Hilux so full of DF gear that he has to buy a Landcruiser…. and to fill his shack with a complete Elecraft K-Line..
 Approximately half way there in both cases.